We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Oral antibiotics.
 These help reduce excess skin bacteria.

 - Oral isotretinoin.
-This retinoid helps prevent clogged pores and reduce excess oil production, acne-causing bacteria, and inflammation.
+This retinoid helps prevent clogged pores and reduce excess oil production by

 Each of these treatments can have side effects.
-Talk with your dermatologist to discuss which options are best for you and your acne.
+Talk with your dermatologist to discuss which options are best for you.

 Most OTC acne treatments contain either benzoyl peroxide, salicylic acid, or sulfur.
 There’s also one retinoid OTC acne treatment available.
 Dermatologists suggest trying the below products to treat acne.
 Try one product at a time — using too many things at once may aggravate your skin.